 Shooting with on eye closed has many benefits.
 Closing one eye is great for focusing on fine accuracy.
 However, when it comes to personal defense, closing one eye and cutting your field of vision in half can leave you at a disadvantage.
 After all, our vision is probably the most relied upon sense for most of the population.
 Cutting that in half is not ideal.

-Finally, shooters who become reliant on closing one eye when shooting tend to not do well with target acquisition.
+Finally, shooters who become reliant on closing one eye when shooting may struggle with sight picture under duress.
 In a self defense scenario, the target may not be coming directly at you.
 Tracking movement with only one eye is far more difficult than having the ability to use both eyes.
 You can read more about that here, but suffice it to say that “studies have shown that adults who lose the sight in one eye have declines in their abilities to accurately track moving objects, to judge distances, and to perceive depth.“

 Another quick recap about the cons of shooting with one eye closed: